bootcmatch/BootCMatch/README.md

 # BootCMatch
 Welcome to BootCMatch:
->     Bootstrap AMG based on Compatible Matching version 0.9 This is the software package described in the paper:
+>     Bootstrap AMG based on Compatible weighted Matching, version 0.9 This is the software package described in the paper:

 P. D'Ambra, S. Filippone, P. Vassilevski: *BootCMatch: a software package for bootstrap AMG based on graph weighted matching,*